m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 - August 2019 - Present
 - Turkey - Istanbul/Acıbadem

-Grasped the software engineering foundations, and used various languages (C++, Java, Python, PHP, JS, and R) still a student in the 3rh grade.
+I grasped the software engineering fundamentals and used various languages (C++, Java, Python, PHP, JS, and R).
+I am still a student in the 3rd grade.

-After high school, hadn't many the fundamentals of geometry, math, and science because of a vocational background, but learned a good degree from all, and after the exam, was accepted here.
+> I hadn't had many of the fundamentals of geometry, mathematics, and science because of my vocational high school background.
+I spared two years and learned a good degree from all and after the exam, was admitted here.

 ### Sultanahmet Vocational High School - Information Technologies

 - September 2013 - June 2017
 - Turkey - Istanbul/Sultanahmet

-Met with web technologies.
-Learned HTML, CSS, Javascript, C#, PHP, and MSSQL as well as operating systems and computer hardware.
+I met with web technologies.
+I learned HTML, CSS, Javascript, C#, PHP, and MSSQL as well as operating systems and computer hardware.

-Developed more than **20 websites** for classmates' and other class students' vocational homework projects mostly using **HTML**, **CSS**, and **JS**.
+> Developed more than **20 websites** for classmates' and other class students' vocational homework projects mostly using **HTML**, **CSS**, and **JS**.
 Earned a fair amount from each friend and **contributed to their grades**.

 #### Activities and societies

 Joined the theatre club and played the sultan's right hand.

-> Giving advice to the sultan😅
+> I am giving advice to the sultan😅
 >
 > <img id="showcase" src="sultanahmet-theatre.jpg" />